 Phase I ESA costs generally range from $1,000 to $2,500 while Phase II ESA costs vary as summarized above.
 Typically, a Phase II ESA can cost anywhere from $5,000 to well over $100,000.
 Phase II ESA initial sampling activities (to determine if there is a problem) usually cost around $5,000.

 The success of the experience is tied to communication of needs and matching effort to the needs.
 The most important variable under the control of the owner is to pick a qualified, responsive consultant.

-Stephen Henshaw, CEO at EnviroForensics & PolicyFind has over 30+ years of experience and holds professional registrations in numerous states.
+Stephen Henshaw, Founder at EnviroForensics & PolicyFind has over 30+ years of experience and holds professional registrations in numerous states.
 Henshaw serves as a client manager and technical manager on complex projects involving contaminated and derelict properties, creative litigation, deceased landowners, tax liens, non-performing banknotes, resurrecting defunct companies and cost recovery.
 Henshaw’s expertise includes a comprehensive understanding of past and current industry and waste handling practices and the fate and transport of chlorinated solvents in soil and groundwater.
 He has served as a testifying expert for plaintiffs and defendants on high profile cases involving causation and timing of releases, contaminant dispersion, allocation, damages, past costs, and closure estimates.
 He has a strong knowledge of state and federal regulations, insurance law, RCRA, and CERCLA.
 He has managed several hundred projects including landfills, solvent and petroleum refineries, foundries, metal plating shops, food processors, dry cleaners, wood treating facilities, chemical distribution facilities, aerospace manufacturing facilities, and transporters and provides strategy instrumental in funding projects and moving them to closure.